Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Preliminaries

 A little more information is provided in section \ref{ssec:pol} on complex tori with sufficiently many complex multiplications.
-Although complex tori with sufficiently many CM are more general than CM abelian varieties (making it desirable to have a theory relating rational SCFTs with such tori), we will confirm such a connection only for CM abelian varieties.
+Although complex tori with sufficiently many complex multiplications are more general than CM abelian varieties (making it desirable to have a theory relating rational SCFTs with such tori), we will be able to confirm such a connection only for CM abelian varieties.
 This is for scientific reasons, not a matter of mathematical taste, preference or interests.